matthieugomez/stata-pitfalls/README.md

 	    id |   2.00e+07   2.00e+07
 	```

-- Creating a variable representing date of the form YYYYMMDD
+ 	The same issue happens when creating a variable representing dates of the form YYYYMMDD

 	```
 	. clear